bigcommerce/catalyst/docs/localization.md

 This provides a personalized shopping experience when you sell products internationally.

 > [!NOTE]
-> Internationalization support in Catalyst is WIP.
-Full multi-lingual support in headless channels, like Catalyst, will be added in future releases.
+> Internationalization support in Catalyst is a work in progress.
+Full multilingual support in headless channels, like Catalyst, will be added in future releases.
 > Currently each Catalyst storefront can only support a single language.
 To display multiple languages, we recommend setting up a separate channel for each language.
 > To fully localize a store for a language or region, you will need to customize product catalog and storefront content in the BigCommerce control panel.